 - Strive for continuous improvement.

-Make sure your development workflow is transparent, accessible, and helps reduce the need for documentation.
-For small teams, you may start tracking development workflow using a physical whiteboard or post-its.
+Make sure your workflow in software development is transparent, accessible, and helps reduce the need for documentation.
+For small teams, you may start tracking workflow development using a physical whiteboard or post-its.
 However, for distributed or large teams, this is not a feasible option.
 Digital options must be used to keep everyone on the same page.
 Using Agile backlog or online Kanban tools can keep everyone on the same page.